AnthonyRentsch/likely-voters/cutoff_models.md

     -   Watch news
     -   Read paper

 Note that this list should not be viewed as comprehensive - it reflects the research that I conducted for this project and it is possible that I have missed potentially important variables.
-Furthermore, note that the inclusion of the political interest/activism items about watching the news or reading the paper reduces the training sample by nearly 20k respondents (33,222 13,474) and the test sample by roughly 9k respondents (14,464 5,687).
+Furthermore, note that the inclusion of the political interest/activism items about watching the news or reading the paper reduces the training sample by nearly 20k respondents (33,222 to 13,474) and the test sample by roughly 9k respondents (14,464 to 5,687).

 ### Building model